-- Officer Decision Records considered by Cabinet on 23 April 2020, 14 May 2020 and 4 June 2020 and published on the county council website. - Decision making process during Covid Epidemic report to Cabinet 4 June 2020 - Review of urgent officer decisions taken to support COVID-19 Response report to Cabinet Member 11 June 2020 - Equality Impact Analysis Urgent decisions in relation to council services, functions and assistance
+- Officer Decision Records considered by Cabinet on 23 April 2020, 14 May 2020 and 4 June 2020 and published on the county council website. - Officer Decision Record considered by Cabinet Member 25 June 2020 and published on the county council website. - Decision making process during Covid Epidemic report to Cabinet 4 June 2020 - Review of urgent officer decisions taken to support COVID-19 Response report to Cabinet Member 11, 25 June and 9 July 2020 - Equality Impact Analysis Urgent decisions in relation to council services, functions and assistance